Spacechrist/ThreatFoxQuery/README.md

 ### Automate with GitHub Actions

-If you want to run the script automatically, you can set up a GitHub Actions workflow to run the script daily:
+If you want to run the script automatically, you can set up a GitHub Actions workflow to run the script weekly:

 1. The GitHub Actions workflow file (`.github/workflows/main.yml`) is already included in this repository.
-2. The workflow will run the script every day at midnight (GMT+1) and commit the results to the repository.
+2. The workflow will run the script every sunday at midnight (GMT+1) and commit the results to the repository.

 ### Acknowledgments:
 This is a modified version on ThreatFox Python tools and uses the ThreatFox API from abuse.ch for querying IOCs. https://github.com/abusech/ThreatFox/blob/main/threatfox_query_recent-iocs.py

+## License:
+This tool is open-source and available under the MIT License.
+Feel free to use, modify, and distribute it!